jubaan/RockstarG5-Evaluation-Week1/README.md

 ```
 #### Known Issues

-If you have run the `docker` version first and whant to run the
+If you have run the `docker` version first and want to run the
 `docker-compose` alternative run this command:
 ```
 docker-compose up -d --build